2018-10-11 - By Robert Elder

-In a stuffed apartment filled with hydrofluoric acid, oscilloscopes and a transistor curve tracer, Jeri Ellsworth carefully places a hand-cut silicon waver into an 1000 degree furnace.
+In a stuffed apartment filled with hydrofluoric acid, oscilloscopes and a transistor curve tracer, Jeri Ellsworth carefully places a hand-cut silicon wafer into a 1000 degree furnace.
 The ambient noise of police sirens can be heard in the background: "Ugh, the police are coming...
 So the instructions for the emulsitone dopant says let it dwell in the opening of the furnace for a bit to drive off any organics, and I can see that it's changing colour-" A unexpected knock at the door cuts her off.

-Jeri Ellsworth works solemnly on her p-doped silicone wafer, purchased from eBay, in an effort to make a simple silicon wafer transistor from first principles.
+Jeri Ellsworth works solemnly on her p-doped silicon wafer, purchased from eBay, in an effort to make a simple silicon wafer transistor from first principles.
 Using store-bought rust remover for the source of acid, and Aquafina as a crude source of de-ionized rinse water.